OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_analysis.md

 You are given an intercepted cipher text for a client/server application.
 The intercepted message is an `indicator` which contains information about the golden key.
 It is being sent periodically to transmit a new the golden key which is then used to digitally sign transactions.
 The developers of the application have decided to implement a lightweigh message encryption algorithm because the application is used in financial transactions and has to have minimum latency.

 **NOTE: Writing your own encryption algorithm or using known weak ciphers to improve performance is a known fallacy.
-Cryptographic algorithms such as AES 256, at this point in time, have a very strong mathematic foundation and have evolved over multiple iterations to optimize performance and resilience to attacks.**
+Cryptographic algorithms such as AES, at this point in time, have a very strong mathematic foundation and have evolved over multiple iterations to optimize performance and resilience to attacks.**

 You know that the application uses HTTP for communication.
 Having this insight you must determine the key and extract a randomly generated golden key from the message.